 However, citing potential security risks, the developer plans to remove this functionality from the plugin.
 If and when this happens, your forms will no longer send users to thank you pages upon successful submissions.

 Most businesses, you’ll have a single thank you page that acts as the confirmation for all your forms.
 The good news for you is that I have a code you can (more or less) copy and paste.

 Ultimately, we’re still doing exactly what the old method did; we’re just doing it manually this time.
 Let’s get started.

 Copy and paste the following code at the bottom of your functions.php file:

 Before you save your file, change

-https://www.example.com/thank-you/ (in the fifth line) to whatever the URL of your thank you page is.
+https://www.example.com/thank-you/ (in the fifth line) to your thank you page URL.